Azure/k8s-infra/spec/type_references_and_ownership.md

 #### Identify resource relationships

-##### Resource references (for related resources)
-We must identify all resource references in the JSON schema and transform their type to `AugmentedKnownTypeReference`.
+**For related (not owned) resources** we must each field that represents a resource reference and transform its type to `KnownResourceReference`.
 There is no specific marker which means: "This field is a reference" - most are called `id` but that's not a guarantee.
 For example on the [VirtualMachineScaleSetIPConfigurationProperties](https://schema.management.azure.com/schemas/2019-07-01/Microsoft.Compute.json) the `subnet` field is of custom type `ApiEntityReference`, which has an `id` field where you put the ARM ID for a subnet.
 This may require some manual work.
 One thing we can investigate doing long term is see if there's a way to get teams to annotate "links" in their Swagger somehow...

-##### Resource ownership (for dependent resources)
-We must also identify all of the owner -> dependent relationships between resources.
+**For dependent resources** we must identify all of the owner to dependent relationships between resources.
-As discussed in [what ARM does](#What-ARM-does), this is the `resources` property in the ARM deployment templates.
+As discussed in [what ARM does](#What-ARM-does), this can be done using the `resources` property in the ARM deployment templates.
-These are much easier to automatically detect, as the dependent types are called out in the `resources` property of the owning resource.
+These are much easier to automatically detect than related resources as the dependent types are called out in the `resources` property explicitly.

 #### Build the fully qualified ARM ID
 We have to be able to build the fully qualified ARM ID for any referenced resource when submitting to ARM.